DimitriosDoudesis/starter-academic/content/project/COVID/index.md

 ---
 aliases: []
 title: COVID-19
-summary: Collaboration for the Diagnosis and Evaluation of acute Heart Failure
+summary: Diagnostic performance of the combined nasal and throat swab in patients admitted to hospital with suspected COVID-19
-abstract: ""
+abstract: "Diagnostic performance of the combined nasal and throat swab in patients admitted to hospital with suspected COVID-19"
 date: "2020-01-27T00:00:00Z"
 image:
   caption: ''